 The efficiency test refers to the test under section 6.52(a) of the Access Code of whether the "new facilities investment does not exceed the amount that would be invested by a service provider efficiently minimising costs".
 For the new facilities investment test to be satisfied, the requirements of the efficiency test must be met.

-In its new facilities investment test application, Western Power submits that the total cost of the transmission works meets the efficiency test of section 6.52(a).
-To substantiate this claim, Western Power submits that the following criteria must be demonstrated:
+In its new facilities investment test application, Western Power submits that the total cost of the proposed investment meets the efficiency test of section 6.52(a) on the basis that: